maestrotype/DemoFlow/docs/AI_CONSTITUTION.md

 * the next engineering task is selected from AI_PROGRESS.md or the user's request

 Never mark a task as complete before all applicable items have been addressed.

+## Documentation Update Rule

+Never create duplicate documentation files.

+Never create files such as:

+AI_PROGRESS_UPDATED.md

+ARCHITECTURE_NEW.md

+DESIGN_SYSTEM_V2.md

+or similar.

+If an existing document cannot be updated, stop immediately, report the reason, and ask the user how to proceed.

+Creating duplicate documentation is forbidden.

+## Edit Failure Rule

+If editing a file fails:

+1. Stop.
+2. Report which file could not be modified.
+3. Explain why (tool limitation, merge conflict, read-only, etc.).
+4. Never create a replacement file.
+5. Wait for user instructions.